Calabi Yau algebras and weighted quiver polyhedra: Preliminaries

 This object can be given the structure of an affine scheme (take care, it can consist of several components).
 It has an action of $\GL_n(\C)$ by conjugation and using this action we can reconstruct $A$ as the ring of equivariant maps and $R$ as the ring of invariant maps (see \cite{procesi}): \se{ A &= \Eqv_{\GL_n} ( \Trep A, \Mat_n(\C)) := \{f: \Trep A \to \Mat_n(\C)|\forall g \in \GL_n: f(\rho^g) = f(\rho)^g\},\\ R &= \Inv_{\GL_n} ( \Trep A, \C) := \{f: \Trep A \to \C|\forall g \in \GL_n: f(\rho^g) = f(\rho)\}. } Geometrically this means that $R$ is the coordinate ring of the categorical quotient $\Trep A/\!\!/\GL_n$ and this quotient parameterizes the \emph{isomorphism classes of semisimple trace preserving representations of $A$}.
 In general the space $\Trep A$ consists of more than one component but there is only one component that maps surjectively onto the quotient.
 This is the component that contains the generic simples and we denote it by $\srep A$.

 To construct a resolution of $\VV=\srep A/\!\!/\GL_n$, we can try to take a Mumford quotient instead of the categorical quotient.
-To do this, one must specify a stability condition, which in the case of path algebras with relations mounts to choosing a $\theta \in \Z^{Q_0}$ (see \cite{Kingstab}).
+To do this, one must specify a stability condition, which in the case of path algebras with relations amounts to choosing a $\theta \in \Z^{Q_0}$ (see \cite{Kingstab}).
 The new quotient $\VV_\theta = \srep A/\!\!/_\theta\GL_n$ parameterizes the \emph{isomorphism classes of (direct sums of) $\theta$-stable trace preserving representations of $A$}.
 If one is lucky the new quotient is smooth and then it provides a resolution of $\VV$.

 The idea of using orders for the construction of resolutions motivates the notion of a noncommutative resolution.
-There are many possible definitions but they all share the following properties: \begin{itemize} \item $A$ is an $R$-order in $\Mat_n(K)$ \item $A$ has some smoothness property: finite homological dimension/homologically homogeneous/Calabi Yau. \end{itemize} In this paper the focus is on the Calabi Yau property, so for us noncommutative resolutions are Calabi Yau orders.
+There are many possible definitions but they all share the following properties: \begin{itemize} \item $A$ is an $R$-order in $\Mat_n(K)$ \item $A$ has some smoothness property: finite homological dimension/homologically homogeneous/Calabi-Yau. \end{itemize} In this paper the focus is on the Calabi-Yau property, so for us noncommutative resolutions are Calabi-Yau orders.
+Although at first sight this seems to be slightly different from the notion of the noncommutative crepant resolutions introduced by Van den Bergh in \cite{nccrep}, in the 3-dimensional toric setting these notions will coincide (see \cite{bocklandtconsistency}).